EOS Tumbles 22% In Bearish Trade By Investing.com - Up News Info

 EOS Tumbles 22% In Bearish Trade

-Over the past seven days, EOS has seen a rise in value, as it gained 34.5%.
-The volume of EOS traded in the twenty-four hours to time of writing was $14.7074B or 5.85% of the total volume of all cryptocurrencies.
-It has traded in a range of $8.2427 to $14.8866 in the past 7 days.
+Over the past seven days, EOS has seen a drop in value, as it lost 41.44%.
+The volume of EOS traded in the twenty-four hours to time of writing was $4.6934B or 2.41% of the total volume of all cryptocurrencies.
+It has traded in a range of $7.5272 to $11.9200 in the past 7 days.

 Elsewhere in cryptocurrency trading